CurtinIC/r-workshop-20160516/README.md

 This workshop is available free of charge to Curtin students and staff.

+# Course Outline

+1. Overview of R and RStudio

+2. Importing your data into R

+3. Manipulating your data

+4. Visualising your data

 # Install instructions

 R is a programming language that is especially powerful for data exploration, visualization, and statistical analysis.
 To interact with R, we use RStudio.